 Semi-supervised Learning with GCNs

 I started this post on how your e-commerce could recommend new items according to your customers’ holiday preferences and I’ll run some experiments with a more pertinent dataset.
 If you are not familiar with ConceptNet, it is a huge graph database of general facts with 34 millions nodes, 34 types of different relations (I used ConceptNet for other ideas, check them out!) that I converted entirely in a OWL database.
 I extracted approximately 3 thousands of nodes about our topics of interest, the mountain and the seaside.
 Then I created a 2-layered neural network with the spectral propagation rule.
-I fed it with the adjacency matrix, the word-embeddings of the node names as input features and some labelled nodes, in total 4, 2 nodes classified as “seaside” category, and 2 nodes classified as “mountain” category.
+I fed it with the adjacency matrix, the word-embeddings of the node names as input features and some labelled nodes.
+Two nodes classified as “seaside” category, and two nodes classified as “mountain” category.
 The 4 labelled nodes with 2 categories is all I need for classifying all the rest of the 3 thousands labels.
 That’s a ratio of 4/3000 labelled entries in the respect of the entire dataset, isn’t interesting?
 That’s why the name semi-supervised learning.

 This method of classification is really fast but has some drawbacks.
 The spectral propagation rule takes into account the adjacency matrix which is the whole network in a two dimensional vector.
 For a relatively small dataset that’s not an issue, but when it comes with real big data this method is actually unfeasible.
 The FastGCN comes into the rescue and scales to big sized graph DBs.